AckerlyXu/heima/articles/storage/common/storage-e2e-troubleshooting.md

 ms.devlang: dotnet
 ms.topic: article
 origin.date: 03/15/2017
-ms.date: 08/28/2017
+ms.date: 3/5/2018
 ms.author: v-haiqya

 ---
-# End-to-End Troubleshooting using Azure Storage metrics and logging, AzCopy, and Message Analyzer
+# End-to-end troubleshooting using Azure Storage metrics and logging, AzCopy, and Message Analyzer
 [!INCLUDE [storage-selector-portal-e2e-troubleshooting](../../../includes/storage-selector-portal-e2e-troubleshooting.md)]

 Diagnosing and troubleshooting is a key skill for building and supporting client applications with Azure Storage.
 Due to the distributed nature of an Azure application, diagnosing and troubleshooting errors and performance issues may be more complex than in traditional environments.